See what we’ve been doing recently on our Dance Record!

 Adult Basic: Tuesdays, 7.30-8.40, Ballroom in the Sky.
 Class for intermediate/advanced adult dancers begins immediately afterward.
 Plan to stay and dance what you can or learn by watching.

-Children, ages 6 and up or by teacher consent: Tuesdays, 6-7, Ballroom in the Sky.
+Children, ages 6 and up or by teacher consent.
+Classes meet at Ballroom in the Sky.
 Parents welcome to watch or dance, but this class is designed for kids and includes rhythmic movement and dance etiquette as well as a variety of traditional and modern dances.
+This class takes a break during the summer.
+If you wish to be informed of meeting day/time when class resumes, please email Kate at email@example.com

 Scottish country dancing is a traditional social dance form in which groups of couples follow a specified pattern to the music.
 It is related to contra dancing, English country dance and Old Time dancing.
 Scottish country dance (SCD) features energetic reels and jigs, and we enjoy the slower, elegant strathspey as well.
 SCD is the best of all worlds: mental and physical activity, plus a great social arena, accompanied by fantastic music!